 I was recently tempted to get into medium format more seriously and began around looking for the camera that would allow me to do so.
 I already had a Voigtlander Bessa 1 and a Lubitel 2, but the respective formats (6×9 for the Voigtlander and 6×6 for the Lubitel) only gave me a maximum of 8 or 12 shots per roll.
 Given my student status, I was looking for more shots/roll to get my money’s worth.
 This is why I started looking for a 6×4.5 medium format camera.

-As I love the Waist Level Finder on my Lubitel, I immediately searched for either a Mamiya 645 or a Bronica 645 and when I saw a Bronica ETRSi camera on sale for only €60 on internet, my GAS levels tingled so much that I HAD to buy it right away!
+As I love the Waist Level Finder on my Lubitel, I immediately searched for either a Mamiya 645 or a Bronica 645 and when I saw a Bronica ETRSi camera on sale for only €60 online, my GAS levels tingled so much that I HAD to buy it right away!
 So here is a review of my first experience shooting this camera.

 A Brief History of the Bronica ETRSi